twhiston/tw.gl.repl/javascript/README.md

 }
 ```

+## Reading and Writing files

+Writing files will save the contents of the buffer into a text file.

+*IMPORTANT NOTE:* reading files does not just fill the buffer with the text,
+because the possibility of attaching functions to each key means that
+progressive keypresses can build up application state, when a file is loaded
+it is played back as individual keypresses.
+Because of this you need to ensure
+that your config handles both the max and filesystem keycodes for things like
+spaces or new lines.
+You can see this in the default configuration provided

 ### Differences from th.gl.texteditor

 * No internal functions, everything is user defined
 * Different shortkey.json format
+* All js file handling
 * More flexible to extend
 * Slightly different max patch around javascript
 * Written in modern modular typescript code and then transpiled to es3 for max's